WhitelistVideo

 How it differs from Covenant Eyes:

-• Covers unlimited devices per family
+• Covers unlimited devices.

-Pricing: $5/month (Bark Jr) or $14/month (Bark Premium)
+Pricing: $5/month for basic or $14/month for premium.

 How it differs from Covenant Eyes:

-• Industry-leading adult content detection and blocking
+• Excellent adult content detection.

 How it differs from Covenant Eyes:

-Pricing: $129 one-time hardware + $9.95/month subscription
+Pricing: $129 for the box + $9.95/month subscription.

 Feature Comparison: Covenant Eyes vs. Alternatives